jenswilly/embla_controller/README.md

 | nav2_loc     | Use nav2 for localization with pre-generated map   | **❌ false**      |
 | map_path     | Path to map YAML file for nav2 localization        | 📂 maps/save.yaml |

-Default (no parameters specified) is to run the bot _with_ teleop and all sensors.
+Default (no parameters specified) is to run the bot _with_ teleop and all sensors but no nav2 localization and no slam_toolbox mapping.

 Do not use both `generate_map` and `nav2_loc` at the same time.